Functional relations of solutions of q-difference equations: Abstract

 \section{Abstract}

 In this paper, we study the algebraic relations satisfied by the solutions of $q$-difference equations and their transforms with respect to an auxiliary operator.
-Our main tool is the parametrized Galois theories developed in \cite{HS} and \cite{OvWib}.
-The first part of this paper is concerned with the case where the auxiliary operator is a derivation, whereas the second part deals a $\mathbf{q'}$-difference operator.
-In both cases, we give criteria to guaranty the algebraic independence of a series, solution of a $q$-difference equation, with either its successive derivatives or its $\mathbf{q'}$-transforms.
+Our main tools are the parametrized Galois theories developed in \cite{HS} and \cite{OvWib}.
+The first part of this paper is concerned with the case where the auxiliary operator is a derivation, whereas the second part deals with a $\qpr$-difference operator.
+In both cases, we give criteria to guarantee the algebraic independence of a series, solution of a $q$-difference equation, with either its successive derivatives or its $\qpr$-transforms.
 We apply our results to $q$-hypergeometric series.